-Single Family Prices and Volume
+Single Family Price and Volume

 Strength of the Trend

-Factors we also look at when analyzing a market to validate its strength are sell/list ratio; sell price; days to sell, and current inventory numbers:
+Factors we also look at when analyzing a market to validate its strength are the sell/list ratio; sell price; days to sell, and current inventory numbers:

 Top Performing Neighbourhoods & Categories